Important Safety Information

 About nouri

-nouri is a telehealth platform that connects patients with licensed, independent healthcare providers. nouri does not provide medical advice, diagnose conditions, prescribe medication, or fulfill prescriptions. nouri is not a pharmacy and is not licensed as a medical provider.
+nouri is a telehealth platform that connects people with licensed, independent physicians. nouri does not provide medical advice, diagnose conditions, prescribe medication, or fulfill prescriptions. nouri is not a pharmacy and is not licensed as a medical provider.
 All treatment decisions are made solely by licensed providers based on individual clinical evaluation.

 About Compounded Medications

 Some treatment plans available through nouri may include compounded medications.
-Compounded medications are prepared by state-licensed 503A or 503B pharmacies based on a valid prescription from a licensed healthcare provider.
+Compounded medications are prepared by state-licensed compounding pharmacies based on a valid prescription from a licensed healthcare provider.
+Nouri's compounded medications are prepared by F&F Pharmacies Inc. dba Jungle Jim's Pharmacy, a state-licensed 503A pharmacy in Fairfield, OH.

 Important: Compounded medications are not approved by the FDA for safety, effectiveness, or manufacturing quality.
 They are not therapeutically equivalent to FDA-approved medications.
-Compounded medications may be prescribed when commercially manufactured alternatives are unavailable or when a patient has a specific clinical need that cannot be met by an FDA-approved product.
+Compounded medications may be appropriate when a patient has a specific clinical need that an FDA-approved product cannot meet — for example, a required dose strength not commercially available, or an allergy to an excipient in the brand formulation.
+Your physician will evaluate and document the individual clinical need that supports a compounded prescription.

 Boxed Warning — Thyroid C-Cell Tumors